 MONA & THE MOUNTAIN

-Heading 1272m above sea level, we arrive at the summit of kunanyi/Mt Wellington to enjoy stunning views over Hobart and Southern Tasmania.
-From there, it’s the Organ Pipes Track for the adventurous, or a more relaxed morning with guided sightseeing of the mountain.
-There’s time for lunch on Hobart’s waterfront before heading to the unique Mona museum, Tasmania’s most visited tourist attraction.
+Heading 1272m above sea level, we arrive at the summit of kunanyi/Mt Wellington to enjoy stunning views over Hobart and southern Tasmania.
+From there, it’s the Organ Pipes track for the adventurous or a more relaxed morning with guided sightseeing of the mountain.
+There’s time for lunch around Hobart’s waterfront before heading to the unique Mona museum, now Tasmania’s most visited attraction.

 HOBART > STRAHAN

 We leave Hobart and drive through the Derwent Valley – travelling east to west across the island.

 You’ll see the beautiful Russell Falls, walk among the Mt Field National Park Tall Trees, and visit

 Australia’s deepest freshwater lake, Lake St Clair.
 Explore the pristine Franklin-Gordon Wild River

 National Park and end the day in Strahan.